harriskwong1208/harriskwong1208/README.md

-<h3>Senior Computer science student seeking for an entry-level/intern software engineer position.
-Excited about gaining new experiences that will enhance my skills and enable me to create new innovative projects.
-Proficient in an array of technical skills such as Java, Python, C, SQL, C#, Django, ASP.NET, HTML/CSS, Javascript, React, Node.js, and Express.js.
-Within this profile, you will find a compilation of my academic and personal projects.</h3>
+<h3>Software engineering intern at SereneX and a recent graduate in computer science, I am currently seeking an entry-level software engineer position.
+I am enthusiastic and committed to learning new skills and expanding my knowledge in the software engineering field.
+Some of my skills include JavaScript, React.js, Firebase, HTML, CSS, Java, C#, ASP.NET, Express.js, Python, and SQL.
+In this profile, you will find a compilation of my academic and personal projects.</h3>

 <h2>👨‍💻 Technical Projects:</h2>